OutFront Minnesota: Anti-Violence Program

 The goal of the Anti-Violence Programs (AVP) is to end violence LGBTQIA2S+ community in the state of Minnesota.
 The AVP uses an inter-sectional lens to honor and understand survivor's experiences.
 The organization hopes to create a safe environment for all individuals but specifically focuses on issues relative to sexual orientation or gender performance.
 The AVP work to increase anti-violence education within the LGBTQIA2S+ community.
 Additionally, the AVP gives survivors the capabilities to file and report instances of violence.

-Lobby Day & Youth Summit
+Lobby day & youth summit

 OutFront sponsors a lobby day in the state capitol in St. Paul, at which constituents from across Minnesota gather at the Minnesota State Capitol to meet with their representatives.

-OutFront also tries to empower youth to get involved in their community by hosting a Youth Summit.
-The Youth Summit is organized and run by adolescent activists.
+OutFront also tries to empower youth to get involved in their community by hosting a youth summit, organized and run by adolescent activists.
 Students gave lectures about the LGBTQIA2S+ community and activism examples of past lecture topics were: Mental Health, LGBTQ Movement beyond Marriage, Intersections of Identity, Black Lives Matter, etc.